 The segment, which realized its first significantly profitable year in 2009, began experiencing capacity constraints towards the end of that year.
-To date, it has ordered four multi-million dollar machines, three of which had been installed in the Eau Claire, Wisconsin facility by the end of 2014.
+To date, it has ordered four multi-million dollar machines, all of which had been installed in the Eau Claire, Wisconsin facility by the end of 2015.
 The segment also completed a warehouse addition to the current facility in Eau Claire and installed an automated handling system, both of which were in operation by the third quarter of 2011.
 Additional equipment purchases are in process.
+As the segment is now outfitted with equipment to offer the full lineup of adult incontinent products required by private label retailers, a major national retailer will be placing the segment's briefs in all of its stores.
+Shipments are expected to begin in 2016.